adamyordan/blog/content/posts/006-chrome-sandbox-bypass.md

 You may notice that if you run that JS code in a javascript console (e.g. Chrome dev console), it will still output `['y']`.
 Does this means that our exploit does not work?

+Chrome is using V8 Javascript Engine which implementing JIT (Just-in-Time) paradigm, which combines the use of interpreter and compiler for executing code.
+Basically, a code will be executed with interpreter (_Ignition_) by default, and V8 will keep track of how many times the code segments are executed.
+If the code segments are executed many times (hot code segments), the code segments will be compiled with a compiler (_TurboFan_).
+In this compilation, optimizations will be applied, thus producing a faster execution time.

+{{< figure src="/post_assets/006/oob_jit.png" position="center" style="width: 100%; max-width: 700px;" caption="" captionPosition="center" >}}

-Note that to make the optimizer remove the bounds-checking, we may need to run the function a lot of times before, thus triggering the optimizer to optimize our `fun` function, eliminating the bounds checking.
+Therefore, to make the optimizer remove the bounds-checking, we may need to run the function a lot of times before, thus triggering the JS engine to compile and optimize our `fun` function, eliminating the bounds checking.

 ```js
 function fun(arg) {